COVID-19 ProtocolsOakland, CA

 - Our office will communicate beforehand to ask some screening questions.
 You’ll be asked those same questions again when you are in the office.

 - When you arrive call or text from your car and wait till we ask you to come in.
-So we can keep the waiting room and common areas safer.
+So we can keep the waiting room and common areas clear.

-- We will ask you to use hand sanitizer when you enter the office.
+- We will administer hand sanitizer when you enter the office.
 You will also find some in the reception area and other places in the office for you to use as needed.

 - You may see that our waiting room will no longer offer magazines, TV remote, coffee and tea, etc. , since those items are difficult to clean and disinfect.